-Courses completed with the grade of "C" or above while attending another regionally accredited college or university will be accepted in transfer if the courses are comparable to the Holy Cross College curriculum.
-A transfer course which does not have an equivalent course at Holy Cross College may be accepted if the course is suitable for elective credit.
+Course credits completed with the grade of "C" or above while attending another regionally accredited college or university may be accepted in transfer if the courses are comparable to the Holy Cross College curriculum.
+Non-academic courses (i.e., physical education courses) are not eligible for credit transfer.
 Lower-level (100 & 200) courses at other institutions cannot substitute for upper-level (300 & 400) courses at Holy Cross College.
-Courses that are graded on a pass or satisfactory basis are not acceptable in transfer.
-A maximum of 60 semester hours of credit will be accepted in fulfillment of the Bachelor of Arts or Bachelor of Science degree requirements, and a maximum of 30 semester hours will be accepted toward the Associate of Arts degree.
+Courses that are graded on a pass or satisfactory basis are not acceptable in credit transfer.
+A maximum of 60 semester hours of credit will be awarded in fulfillment of the Bachelor of Arts or Bachelor of Science degree requirements, and a maximum of 30 semester hours will be awarded toward the Associate of Arts degree.